licheepi-4a

 It is recommended to use the legacy version based on T-Head SDK.

-The edge version based on the mainline currently does not support the SD card slot and can only drive a single core of the CPU.
+The edge version based on the mainline currently does not support the HDMI.

 While we try best possible to test provided images flaws can happen.
 If you experience issues please report those.
 Until we're able to fix latest builds stick to older images from our archive.